sstrollo/jeysn/README.md

 ## Contributing

 I'm happy to take pull requests, bug reports, and feature requests.
-But please be aware that until I release 1.0 the API is still shifting around a bit.

 ## Roadmap

-- Decide on the API (function names, returns - wrapped vs exceptions) and release version 1.0

 - Make sure jeysn is usable from Elixir